Images of St Kenelm

 Modern mosaics

-From the wonderful church of The Church of the Sacred Heart and Saint Catherine of Alexandria in Droitwich Spa
+From the wonderful church of The Sacred Heart and Saint Catherine of Alexandria in Droitwich Spa

 Outstanding mosaic reredos by Nicholas Mynheer; St Kenelm’s Church, Enstone.
 The five panels show Kenelm praying, Ascobert being bribed, the dove leaving for Rome, the murder and the discovery of the body, guarded by the cow.